TraxData313/TCRS_NeuralNet_Project/StaticCovariantFeedbackSystem/README.md

 - Simple test        : Constant Answer  (output = 0,1 const)
 - Basic test         : Dependent Answer (if input=0,1, output = 0,1, if input = 1,0, output = 1,0)
 - Naive Classifiers  : Answer as a function of position, but not on correlations between coordinates
-- General Classifier : Answer depends not only on position, but also on correlations between coordinates
+- Simple General Classifier : Answer depends not only on position, but also on correlations between coordinates

-# Fails:
+# Next goals:
-- Complex Genral Classifiers: Those problems require bigger networks, and this basic TCRS is trying to modify all the weights at once, which causes "confisuion".
+- Solving the Complex Genral Classifiers: Those problems require bigger networks, and this basic TCRS is trying to modify all the weights at once, which causes "confisuion".

 # Solution:
 - Solution in order to move on to the Simple General Clasifier: <b>LB_matrices</b>.
 In order to solve this problem (avoiding the trivial brute force solutions, like gradien decent), I had to give the ability for the Layer n+1 cells to suppress the Layer n cells.